13618982405 info@tourtraveltibet.com

 Road Connections

-• Border Permits: As Zayü is a border county, visitors planning to explore the area must obtain a border permit from the public security departments.
+• Border Permit: As a border county, visitors must obtain a border permit from local public security authorities before traveling.

 Nyingchi Zayü Nature Reserve